CSaintos/PDE/README.md

 - If you decided to use a shell other than ✨nushell✨, then you will need to update the `options.lua` file.
   - set `sh = ` to your preferred shell
   - set `shellcmdflag = ` to your shell's command flags (or remove this option)
+- Current bug with nushell and Lazy: markdown-preview will need to be installed manually due to unable to invoke shell.
+  - locate markdown-preview in `nvim-data/lazy/markdown-preview/app`, and run `npm install`

 ## Documentation
 - [NvChad docs](https://nvchad.com/docs/quickstart/post-install)